Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 Are the best preschools in Orange County always the most expensive?

-No. Some of the best practical preschool fits in Orange County are not in the highest-cost markets.
-Families often find stronger value in places like Anaheim, Costa Mesa, Santa Ana, and Garden Grove than they do in the county’s premium pockets.
+No. Some of the best real-life fits are in cities like Anaheim, Costa Mesa, Santa Ana, and Garden Grove, where cost, schedule, and location often work better for families than they do in premium markets.

 When should I start looking for preschool in Orange County?

-Earlier than most parents expect.
-In more competitive OC markets, popular programs can fill months in advance.
-Starting in winter or early spring for fall enrollment is usually safer than waiting until summer.
+Earlier than most parents think.
+In more competitive markets, starting in winter or early spring for fall enrollment is usually safer than waiting until summer.

 Browse all parent guides